stokilo/puppa/doc/documentation.md

   - `timeout`<[number]> timeout in ms if puppeteer browser won't launch
   - `headless`<[boolean]> should puppeteer browser run in headless mode?
   - `dumpio`<[boolean]> should puppeteer browser pump out/err into your stdout/stderr?
-  - `closeBrowser`<[boolean]> should puppa close puppeteer browser after test run ?
-It does not matter if tests failed or passed.
-If you set this to false and combine with headless = false then you have an option to inspect open pages using dev tools (see console log, network activity etc).
+  - `closeBrowser`<[object]> should puppa close browser after test run depending on test result, combine it with headless = false then you have an option to inspect open pages using dev tools (see console log, network activity etc).
+See also @closeTab
+    - `onFailure`<[boolean]> in case at least one test failed, if true then close browser, otherwise browser remains open
+	- `onSuccess`<[boolean]> in case all tests passed, if true then close browser, otherwise browser remains open
   - `devtools`<[boolean]> should dev tools should be open on test run?
+  - `closeTab`<[object]> should puppa close tab after all tests assigned to it are finished (regardless of result)
+    - `onFailure`<[boolean]> in case at least one test failed on the tab, if true then close tab, otherwise tab remains open
+	- `onSuccess`<[boolean]> in case all tests passed on the tab, if true then close tab, otherwise tab remains open
 - `globalInject`<[array]> array of javascript files that should be injected into test page.
 Puppa define top page that contains an IFRAME and all scripts defined in `globalInject`.
 So each page you test are wrapped into the IFRAME decorated with scripts on runtime.
 Reason why scripts must be defined is to give developer flexibility to resolve library conflicts.
 - `testSuite` <[object]> list of test suites, each suite is executed sequentially